its-a-lisa/its-a-lisa-blog/content/posts/2021-01-02-learning-coding-through-building-a-website.md

 * Tags can't start with a number.
 * There needs to be at least one Post that the `draft` attribute is set to `true` or an error will be thrown for the whole site.
-* When updating the `pages` from the Content Management System, need to go back into GitHub file to add the quotes around input
+* When updating the `pages` from the Content Management System, need to go back into the GitHub file to add the quotes around the input.
+* When putting in an embedded tweet to a blog post directly from a GitHub push, it won't format properly.
+It will format properly when pushed from the CMS.